squidfunk/protobluff/docs/getting-started.md

 ```

 protobluff should compile and run on all UNIX systems (including Linux and Mac
-OS) as it adheres to the C99 and C++98 standards and does not make use of any
+OS) as it adheres to the C99 and C++98 standards, has no dependencies (except
-system-specific functionality.
+for the code generator) and makes no system calls.

 After installing protobluff, the code generator can be used to generate
 bindings from `.proto` schema files to get started.
 See